Up to 50% off sofas & mattresses — limited‑time deals.

 • Map the full footprint on the floor, including ottomans pulled in.

 • Decide what the center is for: open foot space, an ottoman platform, or a low coffee table.
-A smaller central surface plus side tables is often easier than one oversized table.
+A smaller central surface plus side tables is usually easier than one oversized table.

-• Plan reach and power: a drink landing spot and a charging spot should be easy from multiple seats.
+• Plan reach and power: drinks, remotes, and charging should be easy to reach from more than one seat.

-• If you watch TV, angle the layout so people can still face each other.
+• If you watch TV, angle the layout so people can still see the screen without giving up face-to-face conversation.

 Action Summary

-• Tape the footprint, protect walking paths, and solve reach (tables, trays, outlets) before you commit.
+• Tape the footprint, protect walking paths, and solve reach before you commit.

-• Prioritize seat height and depth fit over fabric trends; those two drive daily comfort.
+• Prioritize seat height and seat depth fit over fabric trends; those two factors shape day-to-day comfort most.

 Pit sectional vs modular sectional